 Reliability based on a ’jungle’ of tools

 Contrary to what most people believe, high reliability, short development time and low cost are not mutually exclusive factors in developing new products.
-You can actually achieve all three things at once if you do the right thing from the beginning.

 Currently, there is a wide range of reliability tools that are used by companies to varying degrees.
 These are tools such as requirement specification, DFMEA (Design failure mode effect analysis), design review, derating, HALT, design for vibration, shock, thermal, humidity and EMC requirements, lifetime estimation, CALT, HASS and more.